juju2143/flufflepuff/README.md

 Fluffle Puff
 ============

-Fluffle Puff Language is a programming language based on Brainfuck and the speech of everyone's favorite fluffy pony, [Fluffle Puff].
+Fluffle Puff Language is a programming language based on Brainfuck and the speech of everyone's favorite fluffy pony, Fluffle Puff.

 Conversion table
 ----------------